truenas/middleware/docs/userguide/freenas_intro.rst

 .. centered:: Cover art by Jenny Rosenberg

-Written by users of the FreeNAS® network-attached storage operating system.
+Written by users of the FreeNAS® network-attached storage operating system and Cyberjock.

 Version 9.3